Unpacking Chamath Palihapitiya’s SPAC deals for Latch and Sunlight Financial – TechCrunch

 The Exchange explores startups, markets and money.
 Read it every morning on Extra Crunch, or get The Exchange newsletter every Saturday.

 Think of SPACs are increasingly hungry sharks.
 As a shark get hungrier while the clock winds down on its deal-making window, it may get less choosy about what it eats (take public).
 There are enough SPACs on the hunt today that they would be noisy even if they were not time-constrained investment vehicles.
-But as their timers tick, expect their dealmaking to get all the more creative.
+But as their timers tick, expect their deal-making to get all the more creative.

 This brings us back to Chamath’s two deals.
 Are they more like the Bakkt SPAC, which led us to raise a few questions?
 Or more akin to the Talkspace SPAC, which we found pretty reasonable?
 Let’s find out.

-Note: Update: Adding some clarity here, the above are “booked” revenues, which I’ve made more clear, not actual revenues.
-Its net revenues, better known as actual revenues, were $18 million, with $14 million of that coming from hardware.
-So, today, the company is certainly more hardware-heavy than I first thought.
-Damn non-S-1 filings!